Serhii Bohachuk: Bohachuk vs. Ortiz Jr

 On 24 June 2024 it was announced that Bohachuk would face Vergil Ortiz Jr. in Las Vegas on 10 August 2024.
-Ortiz would go on to beat Serhii via a majority decision costing him his title.
+Ortiz would go on to beat Serhii via a majority decision, costing him his title.

 Bohachuk vs. Davis

-Bohachuk was scheduled to face Israil Madrimov on the Oleksandr Usyk vs. Tyson Fury 2 undercard at Kingdom Arena in Riyadh, Saudi Arabia on 21 December 2024.
+Bohachuk was scheduled to face Israil Madrimov on the Oleksandr Usyk vs. Tyson Fury II undercard at Kingdom Arena in Riyadh, Saudi Arabia on 21 December 2024.
 On 7 December 2024 it was announced that Madrimov withdrew due to bronchitis.
 It was later announced that Madrimov was replaced by Ishmael Davis.
+Bohachuk knocked Davis to the canvas in the second round and won when his opponent retired at the end of the sixth round.

 Bohachuk vs. Adams

-Bohachuk is scheduled to face Brandon Adams in a rematch in Las Vegas, NV, on 13 September 2025.
+Bohachuk faced Brandon Adams in a rematch at Allegiant Stadium, Paradise, Nevada, on 13 September 2025.
+He lost by unanimous decision.

+Bohachuk vs. Butaev

+Bohachuk got back to winning ways with a split decision success over Radzhab Butaev at Meta Apex in Enterprise, Nevada, USA, on 1 February 2026.

+Bohachuk vs. Mosley Jr.

+In his second successive fight at the Meta Apex, Bohachuk lost by sixth round technical knockout to Shane Mosley Jr. on 10 May 2026.